ghc/ghc/docs/users_guide/using-warnings.rst

     The likely culprit is that you use :extension:`NoImplicitPrelude` and a custom Prelude.
 In this case, consider updating your custom Prelude to re-export ``~`` from ``Data.Type.Equality``.

-    Being part of the :ghc-flag:`-Wcompat` option group, this warning is off by default, but will be switched on in a future GHC release.

 .. ghc-flag:: -Wtype-equality-requires-operators
     :shortdesc: warn when type equality ``a ~ b`` is used despite being out of scope